datacentricdesign/lab/collections/_posts/2020-03-24-dcdhub-sdk-python.md

 ## Step 3: Python in Atom

 Atom is a software to edit your code, referred to as Integrated Development Environment.
-Click [here] if you need to install Atom.
+Click <a href="https://atom.io/">here</a> if you need to install Atom.
 The next step is the Python plugin for Atom, to get some help specifically for Python in Atom.
 Go to the terminal and type:

 * Only for Windows